psevdaisthisi/docker-containers/README.md

 - Current supported version is `4.4.x`.
 - Admin credentials: `dba`, `dba`.
 - User credentials: `dbu`, `dbu`.
+- Replica Set name: `rs0`.
-- Users are automatically configured on the first run.
+- Users and the Replica Set are automatically configured on the first run.
 - The version can't be easily changed on demand because the deployment structure has changed.